|

 - Finally, of course, there is no proof that a First Cause is

-the same entity as the beings noted in the other Five Ways.
+the same entity as the beings noted in the conclusion of the

 - Summary list of common objections to Thomas' Argument from Cause: